 3. Dolphin Browser HD.
 I’ve actually got Chrome running on my ICS phone because it syncs across all my devices: laptop, desktop, phone and tablet.
 But, for those of you without ICS, Dolphin Browser is my choice of browser.
 I LOVE, LOVE, LOVE the tabbed browsing.
 The browser has lots of customization and some cool features like Sonar and Gesture, plus you can make it totally personalized with add-ons.
 I also like the sidebar feature.
 Even though I primarily run Chrome, this browser is still installed on my phone and I do still use it.

 4.Fancy Widget.
 I have the Pro version and there are a few more features, but I still like the free version too.
 I love that it has the time, date and weather all in one.
 This widget adorns my homepage on both my phone and my tablet.
 There is also the option to launch new apps when you press on the date (launch calendar app, perhaps?), time (alarm clock, maybe?) and the weather.
+UPDATE 04/30/14: I have installed this app on every phone I’ve owned since I bought it.
+I love the at-a-glance info and the gorgeous animations.
+The pro version is worth it and offers a lot of customization options as well.

 6. Multicon.
 Need more space on your desktops?
 This widget is your answer.
 Display four apps in what you can usually display one… That’s right quadruple your app space.

 7. Power Controls.
 This widget is awesome.
 And credit goes to my hubby for finding it.
-You can customize up to eight toggles or shortcuts all in a single 1x4 line of space.
+You can customize up to eight toggles or shortcuts all in a single 1×4 line of space.
 There is a toggle option for almost anything you can imagine: wifi, bluetooth, airplane mode, auto rotate, volume, brightness, flashlight, battery info, multimedia controls, and more!
-The only one it doesn't have is direct GPS toggle (due to Android restrictions).
+The only one it doesn’t have is direct GPS toggle (due to Android restrictions).
 You can customize the toggles and app shortcuts even down to the icons and the colors.
 On ICS, you can re-size the widget.
-It shows up as a notification in your status bar, but there is the option for it to show your battery percentage (which I like anyway, as my phone doesn't display the numerical percentage, just a little battery icon with varying levels of blue in it).
-It isn't perfect, but the awesome far outweighs any minor glitches or annoyances (like the GPS toggle issue).
+It shows up as a notification in your status bar, but there is the option for it to show your battery percentage (which I like anyway, as my phone doesn’t display the numerical percentage, just a little battery icon with varying levels of blue in it).
+It isn’t perfect, but the awesome far outweighs any minor glitches or annoyances (like the GPS toggle issue).

 I know that’s more than five, but the last two seriously deserve the shout out.
 What are your fave apps?